The $M_d$-Approximation Property and Unitarisability

 \section{Abstract}

-We define a strengthening of the Haagerup--Kraus approximation property by means of the algebras of generalised Herz--Schur multipliers $M_d(G)$ ($d\geq 1$) introduced by Pisier.
-We show that unitarisable groups satisfying this property for all $d\geq 1$ are amenable.
-Moreover, we show that groups acting properly on finite-dimensional CAT(0) cube complexes satisfy $M_d$-AP for all $d\geq 1$.
-We also give an example of a non-weakly amenable group satisfying $M_d$-AP for all $d\geq 1$.
+We define a strengthening of the Haagerup--Kraus approximation property by means of the subalgebras of Herz--Schur multipliers $M_d(G)$ ($d\geq 2$) introduced by Pisier.
+We show that unitarisable groups satisfying this property for all $d\geq 2$ are amenable.
+Moreover, we show that groups acting properly on finite-dimensional CAT(0) cube complexes satisfy $M_d$-AP for all $d\geq 2$.
+We also give examples of non-weakly amenable groups satisfying $M_d$-AP for all $d\geq 2$.

 \begingroup \uppercasenonmath#1{} \MakeUppercase

 \endgroup